Created by William Edward Hayes

 The film, meanwhile, gets little respect, mostly because after a promising opening, the law arrives in the form of a scenery-chewing Edgar Kennedy as the clueless local sheriff who hijacks the film and turns it from a moody little mystery into a cringe-worthy, one-man Three Stooges act that, sadly, isn’t very funny.

 According to Hubin, the author was born in Muncie, Indiana in 1897 and had numerous jobs with railroad lines, before becoming a reporter and drama critic for New York Evening Journal.
-He was also the author of several non-fiction works.
-Transportation, and especially railroads, seem to have been a recurring subject matter.
+He was also the author of several non-fiction works, with transportation, and especially railroads, apparently a recurring subject matter.

 Based on the novel by William Edward Hayes

 Directed by Otis Garrett

 Starring Donald Woods as “NICK” HALSTEAD (“Arthur” in the books)

 Also starring Nan Grey, Edgar Kennedy, C. Henry Gordon, Doris Lloyd, William Lundigan, Holmes Herbert